kislerdm/nlp_pos_demo/README.md

 ### Steps

-1. Develop a baseline model
+1. Develop a framework to train and serve models
-2. Develop a framework to train and serve models
+2. Develop a baseline model
-3. Train models iteratively to improve final model performance
+3. Develop models iteratively to improve tagging accuracy
 4. (*) Deploy model as a web server to be accessible over HTTP as Rest API
 5. (*) Setup a train pipeline on GCP (**).